- Lee Dennison's posthumous gift results in the design and construction of the Dennison Center for Recreation and Wellness

 - Following a second successful performance of the National High School Orchestra, Maddy organizes the National High School Orchestra Camp and forms a non-profit corporation.
 After a nationwide site search, he decides to hold the camp in Interlochen, Michigan.

-- Joseph Maddy leads two hundred and thirty students from 30 states in a performance of the first National High School Orchestra at the Music Supervisor's National Conference.
+- Joseph Maddy leads 230 students from 30 states in a performance of the first National High School Orchestra at the Music Supervisor's National Conference.

 - Maddy and Giddings publish "The Universal Teacher," the first textbook for class instruction of band and orchestra in the public schools.
 It remains one of the most important documents in the history of music education.